-In accordance with Ministry of Culture (MoC) guidelines for epidemiologically safe operations, the National Library of Latvia (NLL) will resume on-site reader services at 12.00 on Wednesday 16 June, after a break of more than six months.
+In accordance with Ministry of Culture (MoC) guidelines for epidemiologically safe operations, the National Library of Latvia (NLL) has resumed on-site reader services.
 At any one time, 135 readers will be able to be on the NLL premises, with free access to all library levels, reading rooms and exhibition halls.
 On-site services will currently only be provided to individual visitors or members of the same household for study and research purposes.
 At the same time, readers will continue to have access to all the remote services (such as digital resources, consultation and training on the Zoom platform, a wide-ranging array of online events) that the Library has provided throughout the pandemic.

 In accordance with epidemiological safety requirements, the number of work stations has been reduced in all reading rooms, providing at least 25m2 of space per reader in every reading room.
 When visiting the National Library of Latvia, it is mandatory to wear a face mask and maintain a distance of 2m from other persons.
 Whether or not readers have been vaccinated does not affect their access to the library.
 Thanks to the support of the National Health Service, NLL staff have undergone collective vaccination against COVID-19 (performed by Veselības centrs 4).
 To date, about 80% of our team have received both doses of vaccine, but some staff contracted the virus and have recovered.

 1.1.
 You must make a reservation in order to visit reading rooms and individual work spaces:

 - Children's Literature Centre – email@example.com, 67716041

 - Map reading room – email@example.com, 67716031

 - Rare Book and Manuscript Reading Room – firstname.lastname@example.org, 67716025